Hero (2002 film): Production

 Director Zhang Yimou collaborated with Australian cinematographer Christopher Doyle to help realize his plan to divide the film visually into five sections, each dominated by a particular color.
 Zhang had initially wanted to use different cinematographers and shooting styles, but that proved impractical.

 Doyle compared their story to Rashomon, as it has an unreliable narrator and stories within stories.
 The film tells different version of the story of how an anonymous hero in ancient China overcomes three rivals.
 The stories are dominated by the colors red, blue, and white.
 Red represents desire, possessiveness and jealousy.
 Blue represents reason and friendship.
 White represents the balance of reason and desire, the ultimate truth.
 The overall framing story is darker with shades of black, and flashbacks are shown in vibrant greens.
-The colors were chosen for their aesthetic reasons, and not symbolic ones, and the colors orange and pink were not considered as options, and Doyle was dismissive of universal theories of color such as those put forward by Italian cinematographer Vittorio Storaro.
+The colors were chosen for their aesthetic reasons, not symbolic ones, and the colors orange and pink were not considered as options; Doyle was dismissive of universal theories of color, such as those put forward by Italian cinematographer Vittorio Storaro.

 The lake sequences were filmed in the Jiuzhaigou national park in northern Sichuan, China.
 The desert sequences were shot near the border with Kazakhstan.